o-bots7160/Examples/README.md

 _rghtFollower.follow(_rghtFront);
 _leftFollower.follow(_leftFront);
 //

 /* Differential drive is special and such has two modes */
-// Arcade drive uses one stick and looks for the x and z values from it.
+// Arcade drive uses one joystick and looks for the Y and Z values from it.
+Y is forward/back.
+Z is Rotation _diffDrive.arcadeDrive(_joystick.getY(), _joystick.getZ());
+// Tank drive uses two sticks on a single joystick or two seperate joysticks
+// Single Joystick.
+Y is forward/back left motors.
+Z is forward/back for right motors.
+_diffDrive.tankDrive((_joystick1.getY(), joystick1.getZ());
+// Two Joysticks.
+Joystick1 Y is forward/back left motors.
+Joystick2 Z is forward/back for right motors.
+_diffDrive.tankDrive((_joystick1.getY(), _joystick2.getY());// Two Joysticks

 // Differential Drive End//